I am not a member of Barmer but I am interested in membership.

 You can also choose your health insurance fund if you receive welfare benefits – in other words you are neither employed nor receive unemployment benefits.

-If you are not entitled to unemployment benefits or welfare benefits due to your income or assets, you can take out voluntary insurance from 1st June 2022.
-The legislative process on this matter is not yet complete.
-We will give you further information in due time.
+If you are not entitled to unemployment benefits (“Arbeitslosengeld II”) or welfare benefits due to your income or assets, you can take out voluntary insurance from 1st June 2022.
+To qualify for this voluntary insurance you must have a residence permit (“Aufenthaltserlaubnis”) or a temporary residence permit (“Fiktionsbescheinigung”).
+You have a period of 6 months to apply (calculated from when you arrive in Germany).

 No, this is unfortunately not possible.
 To date, Germany and Ukraine have not yet signed a corresponding mutual agreement.